erujs/nudl-py/README.md

 - **Python 3.8+** - required to develop and run the project
 - **pipx** (recommended) – for installing and running the generated CLI apps in isolated environments
+- **ffmpeg** - required by yt-dlp to merge streams, embed thumbnails, and add metadata

 ### Other dependencies will be installed automatically when you install this package